-- Antipsychotics should be used in accordance with NICE CG1789 (schizophrenia) or NICE CG185 (bipolar disorder, section 3) because there is no evidence for any differential benefit for one antipsychotic over another for people with psychosis and coexisting substance misuse. - Use depot/long acting injectable antipsychotics according to NICE CG1789 in managing covert non-adherence with treatment of psychosis and not as a specific treatment for psychosis and coexisting substance misuse. - When prescribing medication for adults and young people with psychosis and coexisting substance misuse: - Take into account the level and type of substance misuse, especially of alcohol, as this may alter the metabolism of prescribed medication, decrease its effectiveness and/or increase the risk of side effects - Warn the person about potential interactions between substances of misuse and prescribed medication - Discuss the problems and potential dangers of using non-prescribed substances and alcohol to counteract the effects or side effects of prescribed medication
+- Antipsychotics should be used in accordance with NICE CG178 (schizophrenia) or NICE CG185 (bipolar disorder, section 3) because there is no evidence for any differential benefit for one antipsychotic over another for people with psychosis and coexisting substance misuse. - Use depot/long acting injectable antipsychotics according to NICE CG178 in managing treatment of psychosis and not as a specific treatment for psychosis and coexisting substance misuse. - When prescribing medication for adults and young people with psychosis and coexisting substance misuse:

+- Take into account the level and type of substance misuse, especially of alcohol, as this may alter the metabolism of prescribed medication, decrease its effectiveness and/or increase the risk of side effects - Warn the person about potential interactions between substances of misuse and prescribed medication - Discuss the problems and potential dangers of using non-prescribed substances and alcohol to counteract the effects or side effects of prescribed medication

 NICE NG181 (August 2020).
-Rehabilitation for adults with complex psychosis11
+Rehabilitation for adults with complex psychosis